ArchaeoComp/D-stretchtoBlender/README.md

 # Texture Switcher

-**Texture Switcher** is a Blender addon designed to streamline texture management and `.mtl` file modifications.
-It provides an intuitive way to switch between textures in a material and edit `.mtl` files directly from Blender.
+**Texture Switcher** is a Blender addon designed to streamline texture management using 3D format .obj with `.mtl` file modifications.
+It provides an intuitive way to load and switch textures generated with D-Stretch addon for ImageJ.
+Whole script works on the blender import operator of .obj files, tat loads both 3D model and defined textures.

 ---